 The challenge arises in large codebases where a change in one place results in unexpected changes elsewhere.
 Although harmless here, the add method has the side-effect of changing future results of the total method.
 In this case, it makes perfect sense.
 In more complex systems, it's not always so straightforward.

 Let’s consider a payment system where we pass our calculator object across methods to maintain a running total of charges.
-This approach seems to make sense, certainly some engineer on the team will try it.
-Our calculator is passed to a late fee operation that adds the charges, however it sets the decimal precision to zero because the business decided that all fees are even dollar amount.
+This approach seems to make sense, certainly, some engineers on the team will try it.
+Our calculator is passed to a late fee operation that adds the charges, however, it sets the decimal precision to zero because the business decided that all fees are even dollar amounts.
 Now, if we pass the same calculator object into the tax calculation class, the precision has been modified.
 What we want and need here is two digits of precision (standard dollars and cents).

 We have created a side-effect.
 A side-effect occurs when we call a method to do one thing but it impacts something else.
 If our tax logic doesn’t always (re)set the decimal precision, we have introduced a bug.
 What seemed reasonable in isolation was not good in the larger use case when the object was reused across business operations.

 Side effects are made possible due to the fact that most object-oriented languages (including Ruby) pass objects by reference.
 Thus, our calculator object can be modified (through method invocations or publicly accessible setters) when sent as a parameter to another piece of code.

 Objects were originally intended to communicate via loosely coupled messages rather than direct state manipulation through constructs like public setters (think attr_accessor).
 Encapsulation is often poorly understood or implemented.
 Popular OO languages certainly don’t enforce it.
 In fact, the opposite is true with Java beans and Ruby attr_accessors.

 Organizing Business Logic So Developers Can Actually Find It